aitlabyad/aitlabyad/README.md

 - 👋 Hi, I’m @aitlabyad
-- 👀 I’m interested in new teck
+- 👀 I’m interested in new tech
 - 🌱 I’m currently learning AWS
 - 📫 How to reach me ... aitlabyad.com